Light Yagami: In Death Note

 Light Yagami was born on February 28, 1986 (or 1989 in the anime).
-He is portrayed as a teen genius and a model student with a polite, reserved, and gentleman-like personality, who is well-liked and popular among his peers and teachers and known for being the class topper.
+He is portrayed as a teenage genius with a polite and reserved demeanor, who is popular among his peers and teachers.
 At the beginning of the story, Light is a student in his last year of high school; he later attends To-Oh University (東応大学, Tōō Daigaku).
 His father, Soichiro Yagami, is the chief of the National Police Agency, and is the head of the task force hunting for "Kira", the name the public has given to the perpetrator of a string of inexplicable murders around the world.
 His mother, Sachiko, is a housewife.
 His younger sister, Sayu, acts as a cheerful, less academic foil of Light himself.

-Light initially becomes horrified at the Death Note's abilities after he tests the notebook on two criminals out of curiosity, but he eventually convinces himself that the criminal's resulting deaths were justified, thinking he would bring crime rates down around the world.
+Light initially becomes horrified at the Death Note's abilities after he tests the notebook on two criminals out of curiosity, but he eventually convinces himself that the criminals' resulting deaths were justified, thinking he would bring crime rates down around the world.
 Light soon becomes driven to lead a personal crusade to rid the world of crime by using the notebook.
 While his agenda originates with good intentions, Light eventually finds himself killing law enforcement and even innocents in order to elude capture.
 His ethics are utilitarian, justifying the most extreme acts in service of his cause.
 He is also driven by a need for victory, which motivates most of his cruelest acts.
 Combined with the power of the Death Note, his hubris and genius-level intellect convince him that only he can save the world.